Machine Learning how to Tech The Evolution of Language Models in NLP

 2017-Present: The introduction of the Transformer architecture, first seen in the paper “Attention is All You Need” by Vaswani et al., revolutionized NLP.
 Transformers use attention mechanisms to weigh the influence of different words on each other without the sequential processing required by RNNs, allowing for much more parallelization and significantly faster training times.

-See also How to choose machine learning features
+See also How reinforced machine learning works

 Transformers led to the development of groundbreaking language models such as: